Onimusha 2: Samurai's Destiny: Plot

 Jubei returns to Yagyu Village but is unable to save his mother in time.
 Vowing revenge, he finds a secret passage out of the village and in the process fights against a resurrected Ginghamphatts.
 Jubei kills him again before fighting and killing Jujudormah.
 Jubei discovers an Oni vessel and activates it, which it then proceeds to take Jubei to the Oni Sacred Island.
 While on the island he fights Gogadantess again but is still unable to damage him.
 Jubei is wounded in the process but Oyu saves him.
 Gogadantess praises Oyu's strength and berates Jubei for having to be saved by a woman for a second time.
 Gogadantess stops his battle and leaves, but decides to tell Jubei Nobunaga's plan.
-As Jubei rest, Oyu explores the island, meeting the ghost of Jubei's mom and getting the scared flute for Jubei, which will help Jubei defeat Gogadantess.
+As Jubei rest, Oyu explores the island, meeting the ghost of Jubei's mom and getting the sacred flute for Jubei, which will help Jubei defeat Gogadantess.
 Oyu returns to Jubei with the flute and Jubei uses it when he meets Gogadantess again for the third time in the lower level of the island.
 Oyu also reveals to Jubei that her real name is Oichi, Nobunaga's sister, and she came into Imasho looking to assassinate Nobunaga.
 After dispelling the barrier that protects Gogadantess, Jubei kills him.
-Before dying, Jubei praises Gogadantess' skills and reaffirms to him that he truly is the "greatest swordsman of all the demons."
+Before dying, Jubei praises Gogadantess' skills and reaffirms to him that he truly is the "greatest swordsman of all the demons".
 Gogadantess thanks Jubei and gives him his Oni orb before dying.
 Oyu and Jubei finds a flying machine and catches up to Hideyoshi Toyotomi who is piloting a war zeppelin.
 Jubei takes control of the zeppelin while Hideyoshi Toyotomi escapes, detonating explosions in the process.